 Today, The Pierre Indian Learning Center is a 24-hour residential facility serving Indian children from 15 tribes in a 3-state area.
 It is not a psychiatric facility, nor is it a juvenile detention facility.
 It is a unique alternative school for children with limited educational opportunities who, because of social or family problems, language differences, undiagnosed learning disabilities, truancy and other factors, have not been successful in schools on the reservation or in the home environment.

-The Pierre Indian Learning Center currently occupies 193 acres of land and boasts eight buildings including the school, dormitory, maintenance facilities, administrative offices, woodshop, and the kitchen/dining areas.
+The Pierre Indian Learning Center is a 100-297 grant school.
+It currently occupies 193 acres of land and boasts eight buildings including the school, dormitory, maintenance facilities, administrative offices, wood-shop, and the kitchen/dining areas.
 Recreational areas include playgrounds, horses, paintbox, ropes course, and a gymnasium.